This guide to Flickr is a part of my Photographer’s Guide to Social Media and Marketing.

 The headline on Flickr has to be something descriptive and interesting.
 But you already know that.
 The description Flickr, however, gives you the opportunity to insert a link.

-Some photographers chose to use the description to link to their website, portfolio, Instagram and some choose to leave it blank.
+Some photographers chose to use the description to link to their website, portfolio, or Instagram and some choose to leave it blank.
 I wouldn’t recommend the last option.

 When you do your description or caption on Instagram it has to be relatable and catch your eye.
 On Flickr, Tumblr or 500 px it’s also really important to actually describe the photo you are uploading. just in a couple of sentences.
 And when you describe your photo, remember to repeat the keywords from the title.